davideparrini/Merchants-Of-Magick/README.md

 Multiplayer Mode

- It's a bit different, there is no deck of cards and the slip of cards is passed in a leftward direction to another player So it's a circle of cards.
+ It's a bit different, there is no deck of cards and the slip of cards is passed in a leftward direction to another player So it's a recycle of cards between players.

 -**The Shop**